Krishnadas Shama Goa State Central Library

 Krishnadas Shama Goa State Central Library is the main library in the State of Goa, India.
-It is located in Panjim (Panaji) and its website claims that it is the first public library to be set up across India, in the early 1830s.
+It is located in Panjim (Panaji) and its website claims that it is the first public library to be set up in India, in the early 1830s.

 Oldest in India

 According to its official site, it is "the oldest Public Library in India," having been inaugurated on 15 September 1832 by the Portuguese Viceroy of Goa, Dom Manuel de Portugal e Castro.
 It was known then as the Publica Livraria of the Academia Militar de Goa (Military Training Institute).
 In 1834, the Portuguese government ordered the "suppression" of certain religious orders.
 The book collections of various convents belonging to these religious orders were transferred to the library, augmenting the repository considerably.
 In 1836, the name was changed to Bibliotheca Pública and it was thrown open to the public.

 In 1836 itself, the library was shifted to premises where the Municipal proceedings were held.
 In 1870, it was named as the Biblotheca Publica da Nova Goa.
 In February 1897, the library was raised to the status of a National Library and renamed as Bibliotheca Nacional de Nova Goa.
 Later it was renamed as the Bibliotheca National Vasco da Gama.

-By a decree dated 18 March 1956, the Privilege of Deposited Legal was made applicable to this library, making it entitled to receive, free of cost, copies of all publications from Portugal and her overseas colonies.
+By a decree dated 18 March 1956, the Privilege of Deposito Legal was made applicable to this library, making it entitled to receive, free of cost, copies of all publications from Portugal and her overseas colonies.
 After functioning as an annex of the institute, it was open for about 35 years.
-Kakodkar says that from September 1959, the library was put under the direct administrative control of the Services de Instruccao e Saude (Education and Health Services).
+Kakodkar says that from September 1959, the library was put under the direct administrative control of the Serviços de Instrucção e Saúde (Education and Health Services).

-In the past, the library's collection consisted mainly of books in Portuguese, French, Spanish, Latin, English.
+In the past, the library's collection consisted mainly of books in Portuguese, French, Spanish, Latin, and English.
 A catalogue of the library was printed in 1907.
 Later, a card catalogue of the author, title and cross-reference were prepared.